 Bad mood tip 8: Avoid people who put you in a bad mood

 It might seem obvious, but there are people who just have an ability to put you in a bad mood.
-Okay, so some situations can’t be avoided — for example a work colleague or your boss — but there will be others in your social life who you can avoid.
-Some people can drain you and leave you in a bad mood — including some people who you are friends with!
-It’s best to avoid these people when you can — or at least keep your contact with them to a minimum.
+Okay, so some situations can’t be avoided — for example a work colleague or your boss. ut there will be others in your social life who you can avoid.
+Some people can drain you and leave you in a bad mood.
+It’s best to avoid these people when you can or at least keep your contact with them to a minimum.

 Bad mood tip 9: Make contact with positive people